 This Park is located at 4100 Clark Street, and is accessed by the Jerry St. Pe Highway.
 After turning left at the first light, follow the signs to the Park off Port Road .
 This 8.6 acre Park offers a fishing pier 650 feet in length, a boat ramp, picnic tables, ADA accessible kayak launch, and a pavilion.
 The Scranton Museum, an authentic shrimp boat indigenous to the region, is located there.
 (The Scranton Museum was closed in 2018 due to safety issues.)
 A portion of the park serves as an off-leash dog park.
 Owners are responsible for the safe behavior of their pet(s) and cleaning up after them.
 NOTE: There are also three additional boat launches nearby.
 They provide access to the Pascagoula River north of US 90 (the Causeway).
 These launches are accessible from a road leading away from River Park, alongside the Causeway.

-DOGS AND PUBLIC PARKS: At this time City Ordinances 5-2010 and 3-2015 expressly allow dogs in I.G.
-Levy Park North and River Park off their leashes, and a specific area of the beach (Hague St. to Pascagoula St.) where dogs are allowed on a leash.
-Dogs are not allowed in any other public park, including beaches or recreational areas, by Ordinance.
+DOGS AND PUBLIC PARKS: City Ordinances 5-2010 and 3-2015 were revised in April, 2019.
+They expressly allow dogs in a designated area within I.G.
+Levy Park North and the Dog Park at River Park off their leashes, and a specific area of the beach (Hague St. to Market St.).
+Dogs are also allowed on a leash from Oliver St. to (and including) Point Park on a leash.
+Dogs are not allowed in any other public park, including beaches or recreational areas.